anakarinamorales/geofluxus-assignment/README.md

 ## Personal notes
 - Some colors on the design have no consistency (primary texts with different colors across pages).
 So, I picked just one and I'm using across the whole app.
 One color
 - What's the hover color of the select item element?
+- No consistent gap between report items in the layout.
+I'm using the most often used gap value for this app.

 ## TO DO
 - Change Select font style to match design